-$\ensuremath{\mathsf{T9.3.1}}$ In plan view, any part of any aerodynamic device must be:
+T9.3.1 In plan view, any part of any aerodynamic device must be:

-T9.3.2 When viewed from the front of the vehicle, the part of the front wheels/tires that are more than 250 mm above ground level must be unobstructed when measured without a driver in the vehicle.
+- a.
+No more than 700 mm forward of the fronts of the front tires - b.
+Within a vertical plane parallel to the centerline of the chassis touching the outside of the front tires at the height of the hubs. - T9.3.2 When viewed from the front of the vehicle, the part of the front wheels/tires that are more than 250 mm above ground level must be unobstructed when measured without a driver in the vehicle.